warntjenbset/TortoiseChecklist/README.md

 ### Violations and questions

 Checks in TortoiseChecklist can result in two different kinds of items: "Violations" and "Checklist questions".
 A violation is something that is (almost) certainly wrong and where a fix is mandatory.
-A checklist question will be used in cases where "you should have a look at that and check if it is a problem".
+A checklist question will be used in cases where "you should have a look at that and check if it is a problem" or where you have to confirm that you did something.

 <img src="violations.png"/>